frangelbarrera/Network-Scanner/README.md

 ### Reports
 ![Reports](docs/screenshots/reports.png)

-List of generated security assessment reports.
-Filter by type, search by target, and download as PDF or HTML.
+List of reports tracked in browser `localStorage`.
+Filter by type, search by target, and download static HTML or PDF reports; server-side project and audit persistence is not provided by the current API.

 ### Settings
 ![Settings](docs/screenshots/settings.png)